-Eventually, Ocean saw the conversion for what it really was, and panicked.
-Everything was under threat, so Simon offered a final lifeline to get them their game by collaborating a series of existing Ocean team members and some of the more talented people from Active Minds.
-They set to work from scratch for some of the versions, and completed the actual released C64 game in only 2 weeks!
+Eventually, Ocean saw the state of the developments, and panicked.
+Simon offered a lifeline by pulling together existing Ocean team members and some from Active Minds.
+They set to work from scratch for some of the versions, and completed the actual released C64 game in only 2-3 weeks!
 And it even made it to number 1.

 Simon no longer had anything, so it was down to seeing if Mike Lyons had anything – though Mike was proving difficult to find.
-Mark R. Jones on the other hand would uncover some documents relating to the game’s development, namely the Active Minds conversion, and we have compiled these together into a PDF for you to check out.
-This gives some inside into the structure of the game and possibly some extra plans which were scrapped from the final release.
+Mark R. Jones on the other hand would uncover some documents relating to the game’s development, namely the Active Minds conversion, and we compiled these together into a PDF for you to check out.
+This gave some inside information about the structure of the game and plans which were scrapped from the final release.